 This capstone laboratory course is designed to provide for the practical application of theoretical concepts, patient safety standards, and aseptic principles within the mock surgery setting.
 Perioperative applied skills performed in the scrub and circulating roles are highlighted with an emphasis on industry best practices and the application of critical thinking skills.
 Mock surgery scenarios incorporate all skills acquired in previous laboratory courses in order to prepare the student for clinical experiences and surgical rotations.
-Prerequisites: SURG1150, SURG1350; Co-requisite: SURG1360

-SURG1230: Surgical Technology Lab I
+SURG1230: Surgical Technology I Laboratory

 This laboratory course provides the practical application of theoretical concepts, patient safety standards, and aseptic principles in alignment with SURGXXXXX.
 Perioperative applied skills performed in the assistant circulator role and the scrub role are highlighted with an emphasis on industry best practices and the application of critical thinking skills.

-Prerequisite: BIOL1111, BIOL1121, BIOL1310, BIOL1320.
-Corequisite: SURG1630 law and morality in healthcare, fundamentals of OR pharmacology, and anesthesia concepts are also surveyed.
-Preoperative case management concepts in the circulating role include patient transfer and transport, urinary catheterization, patient positioning, and skin preparation.
-Related medical/surgical terminology is integrated throughout the course.
-Corequisite: SURG1110
+BIOL1111, BIOL1121, BIOL1310, BIOL1320.